baeddavid/omok/README.md

   2. Pursuing the naive implementation of counting instances of *B* or *W* will lead to false positives.
 For example if 𝓐[𝔁, 𝔂] has 5 *B*'s present in column 𝔂<sub>𝓷</sub> to 𝔂<sub>𝓷+6</sub> but is interrupted by a *W* or a *NIL*, it will return a false win.
   3. To remedy this issue, we perform a linear scan starting 𝓐[𝔁, 𝔂] to *NIL* for all columns, rows, and diagonals.
 If the counter at any point reaches 5, we immediately return a winner.
   4. If during the linear scan, we are interrupted by a *NIL* or the second player's piece we immediately break and perform a linear scan backwards.
 For example if checking a row at 𝓐[𝔁, 𝔂] we begin by scanning 𝓐[𝔁, 𝔂] to 𝓐[𝔁, 𝔂<sub>𝓷+𝓲</sub>] until we either reach 5 or are interrupted.
 If we are interrupted we then perform a linear scan backwards 𝓐[𝔁, 𝔂<sub>𝓷-𝓲</sub>] until iterruption.
 If we still have not returned a winner, we then perform the same check on the column and diagonals.
-  5. In the worst case that a piece does not have a winner at 4 pieces in all diagonals, column, and row, the algorithm has a time complexity of 𝒪(4𝓷 - 60).
+  5. The algorithm has a time complexity of 𝒪(𝓷) and a space complexity of 𝒪(1).
 Although the algorithm initially seems to have a long run time due to the length of its implementation, it is relatively fast, due to the fact that we break out of each loop early if it is not a valid placement.
 The worst case only occurs when we have to check every possible combination and fail to return a winner with each counter ending at 4.

 **CPU Algorithm**

 * The CPU algorithm was relatively simple in theory, but it's execution was proven to be very difficult.
 I initially tried to implement the CPU using a variant of the `minimax` algorithm.
 However after finding that I would need to completely restructure my code, I opted to try a more heuristic/iterative method that consisted of 4 main components → `defensiveAction()`, `agressiveAction()`, `getPLS()`, and `getCLS()`.
 * It is important to note that the iterative algorithm is not as efficient or "smart" as `minimax`.
 This is because rather than using a binary decision tree, it uses a one-pass scan of the board caching indices of potential winning subarrays.
+The moves are cached in an object that sorts them by priority of the PLS/CLS.
 * The algorithm is a "player-dependant" algorithm, meaning that if the player plays well, it will play well.
 If the player decides to randomly select squares it too will randomly defend squares rather than going for 5 in a row.
 It is however significantly more memory efficient that `minimax` since it does not need to recursively prune decision subtrees that would lead to a loss.

 * The rules for the iterative AI are as follows →